hamogu/doc/source/examples/background/background.rst

 .. literalinclude:: mergebkg.sh
    :language: bash

-If the source in the simulation covers multiple ACIS chips, then this procude can be repeated chip-by-chip.
+If the source in the simulation covers multiple ACIS chips, then this can be repeated chip-by-chip.

 .. _fig-ex-bkg: